 - Dry bag for your camera & phone

 - Swimwear & towel

 - Sunglasses / Hat

 Info: You won’t have to bring drinking water for your trip.
-The boat company will provide a big bottle of filter water and reusable cups.
-In fact, there are no plastic bottles allowed on boat tours in El Nido, to save the environment.
+The boat company will provide a big filter water bottle and reusable cups.
+In fact, no plastic bottles are allowed on boat tours in El Nido to save the environment.
 This made us so happy to see.